apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel-Gaza: Families' relief as hostages released**
+**Iranian Drone Attacks Israeli Ship | 210 Hostages Still In Gaza | Ceasefire Hamas's “Political” Win?**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-67524090).
+You can read more about it [here](https://www.youtube.com/watch?v=iIX4LJ-MFEw).

 ## Requirements
 - Python 3.8